-Man arrested after allegedly selling stolen tractor to Pierre Part resident in 2022
+Man facing theft charges after selling tractor to Pierre Part resident in 2022

 Latest Weather Blog

-Man arrested after allegedly selling stolen tractor to Pierre Part resident in 2022
+Man facing theft charges after selling tractor to Pierre Part resident in 2022

-PIERRE PART — Deputies said Wednesday they have arrested a man and accused him of selling a stolen tractor in June 2022.
+PIERRE PART — Deputies said Wednesday a man is facing a theft charge connected to the sale of a tractor in June 2022.

 Ryan Michael White, 33, of Denham Springs, is charged with felony theft.